 - Solo practitioners with overflow work

-- Often trusted confidants of high-net-worth individuals going through life transitions
+- Typically those who are trusted confidants to high-net-worth individuals experiencing life transitions

-- Happy clients are often the best referral source—especially if you stay top of mind
+- Yes, word of mouth and satisfied clients is your best referral stream — if you stay top of mind

-Step 3: Create a Value Proposition for Referral Partners
+Step #3: Develop a Clear Value Proposition for Referral Partners

 - What kind of clients you want

-Pro tip: Offer a branded “referral sheet” that makes it easy for partners to remember and share your contact information.
+Pro tip: Create a branded “referral sheet” that helps referrers remember your contact details easily

 Step 4: Build Personal Relationships

-- Send handwritten thank-you notes for every referral you receive
+- Write notes of appreciation for each referral you get

-- Celebrate partner successes on LinkedIn or with public praise
+- Share partner wins on LinkedIn or publicly praise him

-- Offer to feature them in your newsletter or on your website
+- Offer them to be featured in your newsletter or on your website

-- Host small networking events or dinners to keep the relationship warm
+- Keep the relationship warm: Host small networking events or dinners

 - Measure referral conversion rates

-- Identify which partners consistently send high-value leads
+- Determine which partners produce high-value leads regularly

-- Include a “Refer a Friend” call-to-action in your email signature or newsletters
+- Put a “Refer a Friend” CTA in Your Email Signature or Newsletters

-- Add a referral form or incentive on your website
+- You should include a form or incentive for referrals on your website

-- Build a referral dashboard inside your CRM
+- Create a referral dashboard in your CRM

-Your goal is to make it easy for others to refer you, and to ensure every referral is acknowledged, appreciated, and tracked.
+Make it easy for people to refer you, and every referral should be recognised, appreciated and measured.

 Consider: